derfbwh/derfbwh.github.io/_posts/2015-02-02-writers-block.md

 If I'm going to continue considering myself a writer, then it's time I do what the writers do and just try to force myself to write.
 So the goal is this: I, Brian William Hough of Massachusetts, New England, USA (go Patriots!), will no longer suffer from writer's block, but I will benefit from it.
 I will write as much as I can, as often as I can.
 I will post - on here, on Haverzine, maybe elsewhere (who knows) - numerous times a week.

-I will write about my day, I will write about why cays are better than dogs.
+I will write about my day, I will write about why cats are better than dogs.
 I will write about why dogs are better than cats, and I'll write about why both are significantly worse than hedgehogs.

 I will write about anything that, to be most plain, I feel like writing about.
 If you want to keep track with all my writing, definitely follow me on Twitter at [@bwhough](http://twitter.com/bwhough) - I'll definitely link out to pieces as they're published.
 But if nobody reads them, that's ok, too.
 Because I'm a writer, and at some point, to be considered a writer, one must actually write.